Differential/docs/GUIDEBOOK.md

 ## Temporary hierarchy emerges, and is OK

 Temporary internal structure will naturally emerge in projects, to suit the group’s needs.
 People can and often do have clarity around the definition of their “job” on any given day.

 They, along with their peers, effectively create a job description that fits the group’s goals.
 That description changes as requirements change, but the temporary structure provides a shared understanding of what to expect from each other.

-If someone moves to a different group or a team shifts its priorities, each person can take on a completely different role according to the new requirements.
+If someone moves on, or a team shifts its priorities, each person can take on a completely different role according to the new requirements.

 ## What if I mess up?

-We don't fire people for making mistakes.
-It wouldn’t make sense for us to operate that way.
-Providing the freedom to fail is important.
-We couldn’t expect so much of individuals, if we penalized people for errors.
+To err is human.
+You won't get fired for making mistakes.
+The freedom to fail is important.
+We couldn’t expect so much of you, if we penalized you for errors.

 Even expensive mistakes, or ones which result in a very public failure, are looked at as opportunities to learn.
 We can always repair the mistake, or make up for it.